DarkGhostHunter/Passless/README.md

 ],
 ```

-> Remember to set the correct guard (in this case, `web`) to use the passless driver in your Login controllers.
+> Remember to set the correct guard (in this case, `web`) to use the passless driver in your Login and Register Controllers.

 ### 2) Disable the password validation